Thousands of Resources, Ready to help.

 To be vibrant and competitive, Michigan communities must be ready for development.
 This involves planning for new investment and reinvestment, identifying assets and opportunities, and focusing limited resources.
 Certified Redevelopment Ready Communities® attract and retain businesses, offer superior customer service and have a streamlined development approval process making pertinent information available around-the-clock for anyone to view.

-The foundation of the program begins with RRC Best Practices (Note: interactive features work best in Internet Explorer).
+The foundation of the toolkit program begins with RRC Best Practices.
 Developed by experts in the public and private sector, these best practices are the standard to achieve certification.
 They’re also designed to create a predictable and straightforward experience for investors, businesses and residents working within a community.
 These best practices challenge communities to be flexible while seeking quality development that supports a sense of place.
 To learn more about RRC best practices, download the Best Practices document.

 The Redevelopment Ready Communities® (RRC) program is open to any community in Michigan—at no cost.
 Those who will benefit most are communities that either already have an area of concentrated development such as a traditional downtown or commercial corridor or are planning for such development.

-Communities wishing to focus specifically on the revitalization of their downtown are encouraged to participate in the Michigan Main Street Program.
+Communities wishing to focus specifically on the revitalization of their downtown are encouraged to participate in Michigan Main Street.
 Michigan Main Street exists to help communities develop main street districts that attract both residents and businesses, promote commercial investment and spur economic growth by helping to educate and organize local stakeholders and partner organizations.
-Communities can leverage the benefits generated through RRC certification by participating in the Main Street Program to support overall community prosperity.
+Communities can leverage the benefits generated through RRC certification by participating in Main Street to support overall community prosperity.